teonik/AI-Reading-Materials/readme.md

-(this is the original readme fro the cloned repo)
+(this is the original readme from the cloned repo)

 # AI-Reading-Materials